HypestTeam/HypestBot/README.md

 2. `!phonebook`: Posts a URL to the Hypest Phonebook.
 3. `!rules`: Posts a URL to the current ruleset.
 4. `!streams`: Posts the current streams as managed by the pastebin provided by BestTeaMaker.
 This will be made more generalised soon.
-5. `!score`: Registers a score for the round.
-6. `!tps`: Displays the user's Tournament Participation Score.
+5. `!tps`: Displays the user's Tournament Participation Score.

 ### Custom Commands